 When I was eighteen years old, my first truck was terrible.
 It was an eighty nine Dodge and I loved it but it stunk to high hell, it overheated every day in the summer time and it had the kind of clutch that you would expect an eighty nine Dodge with 90,000 miles to have.

-I mean that is if I could get the damn thing to engage into first gear.
-My boyfriend had just taken it for a fifteen minute drive around El Cajon, no problems at all.
+I mean, my boyfriend had just taken this SUV for a fifteen-minute drive around El Cajon, no problems at all.
 I knew it had to be me, as the seller of the car stared at me like I was a dumb dumb.